USF-HII/usf-hii.github.io/index.md

 ### usf-rc-hii

-The USF RC HII cluster is a subset of the [CIRCE](https://www.rc.usf.edu/circe.php) USF Research Computing Infrastructure which provides computing resources to its faculty, staff, and external partners.
+The USF RC HII cluster is a subset of the [CIRCE](https://www.rc.usf.edu/circe.php) USF Research Computing Infrastructure which provides computing resources to HII faculty, staff, and external partners.

 The HII HPC Cluster uses the [Slurm Workload Manager](http://slurm.schedmd.com) for scheduling jobs on the cluster.